topfreegames/offers/docs/source/API.md

        - **gameId**:       ID of the game this template was made for (must exist on Games table on DB).
        - **contents**:     What the offer provides (ex.: { "gem": 5, "gold": 100 }).
        - **metadata**:     Any information the Front wants to access later.
        - **period**:       Enable player to buy offer every x times, at most y times. <ul><li>every: decimal number with unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"</li><li>max: maximum number of times this offer can be bought by the player</li></ul>If "every" is an empty string, then the offer can be bought max times with no time restriction.
 If "max" is 0, then the offer can be bought infinite times with time restriction.
-They can`t be "" and 0 at the same time.
+They can't be "" and 0 at the same time.
        - **frequency**:    Enable player to see offer on UI x/unit of time, at most y times. <ul><li>every: decimal number with unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"</li><li>max: maximum number of times this offer can be seen by the player</li></ul>If "every" is an empty string, then the offer can be seen max times with no time restriction.
 If "max" is 0, then the offer can be seen infinite times with time restriction.
-They can`t be "" and 0 at the same time.
+They can't be "" and 0 at the same time.
        - **trigger**:      Time when the offer is available.
        - **enabled**:      True if the offer is enabled.
        - **placement**:    Where the offer is shown in the UI.